kervinck/gigatron-rom/src/gt1.md

 			p->kids[1] = k;
 		}
 		if (range(p->kids[1], 0, 0) != 0) {
+			// TODO: check for opposite signs if this is a signed compare.
+This is relatively complicated, as it
-			int opst = optype(p->op) + sizeop(opsize(p->op));
+			// involves spilling to a temp and inserting a new tree. int opst = optype(p->op) + sizeop(opsize(p->op));
 			p->kids[0] = newnode(SUB + opst, p->kids[0], p->kids[1], NULL);
 			p->kids[1] = newnode(CNST + opst, NULL, NULL, constant_zero(optype(p->op)));